DTopping256/OT/ReportAll.md

 # Technical report

-If this is hard to follow, use the `README.pdf` instead; as this seperates each problem and metaheuristic using links.
+If this is hard to follow, use the `ReportLinked.pdf` instead; as this seperates each problem and metaheuristic using links.

 ## Problem 1